AODQ/monte-toad/README.md

 # Installation (Linux)

-There is nothing non-trivial here, but for redundancy purposes, here is how to install it locally:
+Installation is trivial if you have used CMake before.
+For redundancy, here is how to install it locally:

 ```
 mkdir cpu-raytracer